 Notable workplace trends

 The million-dollar question asked by businesses in the Covid remote work experiment is how working remotely impacts productivity.
-A of 12,000 professionals by the Boston Consulting Group before and during the pandemic finds a positive link between productivity and remote work, but notes that productivity hinges on four key correlating factors: social connectivity, mental health, physical health, and workplace tools.
+A of 12,000 professionals by the Boston Consulting Group before and during the pandemic finds a positive link between productivity and remote work.
+But it notes that productivity hinges on four key correlating factors: social connectivity, mental health, physical health, and workplace tools.

 Many companies are already stepping up their efforts to support workers in these areas, offering wellness packages and workplace tools to staff in their remote offices.
-Arguably, recreating social connectivity in virtual settings will be most challenging, but to the extent that employers can support this and the other important drivers of productivity, their businesses will have an edge.
+Arguably, recreating social connectivity in virtual settings will be most challenging.
+However, to the extent that employers can support this and the other important drivers of productivity, their businesses will have an edge.